 Per DOWC Rule 16, all appeals must be submitted within 60 days from the date of payment or denial.
 All bills can be appealed online through the provider portal.
 After logging in and locating the bill you want to appeal, follow these steps:

 - Provide the reason for the appeal and any additional comments in the text box.

-- After submitting, you will receive an email confirming your appeal.
+- After submitting, you will receive an email confirming the bill appeal was received.